raedjah1/raedjah1/README.md

 BOPMaps is a music-meets-location app that lets users drop and discover songs pinned to real-world places.
 It transforms everyday walks into audio adventures — each location becomes a memory, a vibe, a story told through music.

 **Built With:**
-- **Frontend:** Flutter-based interactive map UI with pin drop, collection, and friend features
+- **Frontend:** REACT-based interactive map UI with pin drop, collection, and friend features
 - **Backend:** Django REST API handling user auth, pins, music metadata, and geolocation logic

 **Core Features:**